memio/memio/doc/03-validation-tutorial.md

 Out of the box, `Validator` provides the following `Constraints`:

+* Method cannot be abstract and have a body
 * Method cannot be both abstract and final

 ## Providing new Constraints